janko/janko.io/_posts/2015-01-31-require-only-what-you-require.md

     end
   end
 end

-require "rake/win32"
 ```

 I think this looks *much* nicer.
 We see that the two main parts of Rake are the **application** (the CLI runner) and the **tasks**.
-By inlining [rake/rake_module.rb](https://github.com/ruby/rake/blob/8cc7349ffbdf97345e5da15e1a05058c6dbcefec/lib/rake/rake_module.rb) like this, we also immediately see the main entry point to Rake, which is useful if we're developing a 3rd-party gem which integrates with Rake.
-Lastly, we see that Rake also maintains Windows compatibility.
+We also see that Rake maintains Windows compatibility.
+Lastly, by inlining [rake/rake_module.rb](https://github.com/ruby/rake/blob/8cc7349ffbdf97345e5da15e1a05058c6dbcefec/lib/rake/rake_module.rb) like this, we also immediately see the main entry point to Rake, which is useful if we're developing a 3rd-party gem which integrates with Rake.

 ## 3. It hides dependencies of individual classes